all-birds birds

 Bird Watching Equipment

-Some items that might make more enjoyable are binoculars, a camera and some kind of system for keeping notes.
+Some items that might make bird watching more enjoyable are binoculars, a camera, some kind of system for keeping notes, and maybe a back pack.
 Birders often keep lists of the birds they see along with notes about the habits.
 There is some great bird log software that will let you keep records on your computer.
-Aves Bird Watcher Log is a software program designed for Birdwatchers.
-You can create and maintain the list of bird species along with taxonomy, feeding habits, nesting, courtship details and much more.
 One option for binoculars is the binocular-camera combination.
 For more detail on choosing binoculars see our Binocular - Optics page.

 Clothes